 The holdings in an ETF portfolio originate through what are known as "redemption and creation baskets."
 Unlike mutual funds, ETFs do not necessarily have to sell individual securities in order to meet shareholder redemption requests.
 Through a process known as "create and redeem," ETFs can use an authorized participant to act as a clearinghouse to facilitate shareholder redemption requests.

-ETF shares are created when an authorized participant deposits a portfolio of stocks into the fund in exchange for an institutional block of ETF shares (usually 50,000).
+ETF shares are created when an authorized participant deposits a portfolio of stocks into the fund in exchange for an institutional block of ETF shares (anywhere from 25,000 to 600,000).
 This is referred to as "in kind" creation because a basket of stocks is exchanged for ETF shares rather than using cash.
 However, in certain circumstances, some ETFs allow for the creation (and redemption) of ETF shares in cash, rather than through the "in kind" process.

 Each ETF's portfolio composition page provides more details on holdings and objectives for each ETF available through Fidelity.com.
 This includes a comprehensive overview of the characteristics of the ETF's current holdings as compared to its objectives.
 For example, is the ETF holding securities with exposure to foreign countries or regions?
 What percentage is held in small capitalization stocks, a particular sector or industry, or corporate or municipal debt types?